simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 #### Example Illustration: The Collaborative Web

 Imagine a scenario where different government bodies collaborate on a project involving sensitive data.
 Thanks to **FedRAMP**, their cloud solutions adhere to the same set of security controls.
-This allows seamless sharing of information without compromising security.
-Thus, the **interoperability** fostered by **FedRAMP** ensures collaborative innovation while maintaining the highest standards of security.
+This allows smooth sharing of information without compromising security.
+Thus, the **interoperability** built by **FedRAMP** ensures collaborative innovation while maintaining the highest standards of security.

 ______